Advertisement

 Provided by the school and not part of our review

-Whilst in school, phones for pupils in Forms 2 – 5 should be switched off, out of sight and preferably in either bags or a locker, in keeping with the School’s Mobile Phone Policy.
-Sixth Form pupils are afforded the privilege of retaining their phones during the school day for use in supporting work in the classroom at the subject teacher’s discretion.
-They may also use them in the Sixth Form Common Room.
-Exceptions may be permitted only in circumstances if the parent/carer specifically requests it.
-Such requests will be handled on a case-by-case basis and should be directed to [email protected].
-Please note that Form 1 and Junior Department pupils are not allowed access to mobile phones during the school day.
-These should be handed into their Form or Class Teacher on arrival at school for safe-keeping and collected when the pupil is leaving the school premises, either for a fixture or to go home.
+Whilst in school, phones for pupils in forms 1-2 are handed and collected at the end of the school day.
+In forms 3–5, they should be switched off, out of sight and preferably in either bags or a locker, in keeping with the school’s mobile phone policy.
+Sixth form pupils are afforded the privilege of retaining their phones during the school day for use in supporting work in the classroom at the subject teacher’s discretion.
+They may also use them in the sixth form common room.
+Junior department pupils are not allowed access to mobile phones during the school day.

 Our review contains additional results data reported to us by Longridge Towers School and is updated annually.
 See the review